wanghmin/wanghmin2.github.io/content/publication/lu-2024-ppm/index.md

 - Xiaowei He
 - Yuzhong Guo
 - Xuehui Liu
-- Huamin Wang
+- admin
-date: '2023-01-01'
+date: '2024-08-01'
 publishDate: '2024-11-13T06:03:43.097225Z'
 publication_types:
 - article-journal
-publication: '*IEEE Transactions on Visualization and Computer Graphics*'
+publication: '*IEEE Transactions on Visualization and Computer Graphics, 30*(8)'
 doi: 10.1109/TVCG.2023.3271511
 abstract: Real-time simulation of hyperelastic membranes like cloth still faces a lot of challenges, such as hyperplasticity modeling and contact handling.
 In this